inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

   ... # Pretty much most of the stuff accessible through the current settings page.
 ```

-## Node.js Implenentation
+## Node.js Implementation

 For now I suggest we create an implementation of a similar tree like the one above in Node.js based on the cubescript variables.
 The purpose of this is to quickly create and evaluate an API.
-What excatly that tree will contain needs to be evaluated; specifically we should leave the entire syncing and differentials for now and just concentrate on creating a prototoypical api.
+What excatly that tree will contain needs to be evaluated; specifically we should leave the entire syncing and differentials for now and just concentrate on creating a prototypical api.

 This API can should then be exposed via a REST API and we should create bindings for Angular so we can actually use it in the GUI.